 The management of the supply chain has become complicated today.
 It takes days and sometimes even weeks to process the payment between a customer and a vendor, or a supplier and a manufacturer.
 Also, the contracts are managed by bankers and lawyers, which add extra costs and lead to delays.

 It is quite difficult to trace back to suppliers of products which can make it challenging to eliminate the defects in the system.
-The need for more transparency and traceability creates the interest in the application of blockchain to supply chains.
+The need for more transparency and traceability creates an interest in the application of blockchain to supply chains.

-With the ability to offer transparency and traceability, the blockchain can tackle perennial issues which compromise the effectiveness of supply chain.
+With the ability to offer transparency and traceability, the blockchain can tackle perennial issues which compromise the effectiveness of the supply chain.